-Full aggregation.
-Here, we show the best case of 802.11n with frame aggregation.
-In this experiment, all nodes are saturated so that the frame aggregation can work most efficiently.
-Figure 9 shows throughput efficiency with different numbers of contending nodes at two PHY data rates, 150Mbps and 600Mbps, respectively.
+Full Aggregation: Here, we show the best case of 802.11n with frame aggregation.
+In this experiment, all nodes are saturated so that frame aggregation can work most efficiently.
+Fig. 10 shows throughput efficiency with different numbers of contending nodes at two PHY data rates, 150 and 600 Mb/s, respectively.
 In both cases, the efficiency of 802.11n has been significantly improved due to frame aggregation.
-Since all nodes are saturated, the aggregation level is very high: 12 frames (or 18KB) on average.
+Since all nodes are saturated, the aggregation level is very high: 12 frames (or 18 kB) on average.

 FICA still has slightly better performance than 802.11n even in this case, though, because FICA has slightly fewer collisions compared to 802.11n.
 To understand why, consider the operation of frequency domain contention.
 When there are many stations contending for a subchannel, if two stations happen to pick up the same subcarrier to send their signals, it does not necessarily result in a collision.
 A collision occurs only when the collided subcarrier is also chosen as the winner as nodes contend for subchannels.
 In the next contention period, all stations will pick a different random number again.
-This situation is unlike time-domain backoff used in 802.11: when two stations pick the same backoff slots they will eventually collide with each other.
+This situation is unlike time-domain backoff used in 802.11: When two stations pick the same backoff slots, they will eventually collide with each other.

-Mixed traffic.
-Finally we evaluate a situation in between the two extremes.
+Mixed Traffic: Here, we evaluate situations in between the two extremes.
 We have five saturated stations that always have full-sized frames to transmit.
 In addition, there are a variable number of nodes that have small but delay-sensitive traffic representing, for instance, video conferencing or Web browsing.
-We choose the load of this delay sensitive traffic uniformly from 800Kbps to 5Mbps, and the packet size from 800-1300 bytes.
-Figure 10 shows the efficiency results of this scenario as a function of the number of delay-sensitive nodes.
+We choose the load of this delay sensitive traffic uniformly from 800 kb/s to 5 Mb/s, and the packet size from 800-1300 B. Fig. 11 shows the efficiency results of this scenario as a function of the number of delay-sensitive nodes.
 With a few delay-sensitive nodes, the throughput efficiency of the network is significantly reduced for 802.11n.
 Since the delay sensitive flows cannot be aggregated, their access to the channel is much less efficient.
 Thus, the overall channel utilization is reduced.
-However, with FICA such nodes can request access to fewer subchannels, leaving the other subchannels for use by other nodes.
-Consequently, the overall network efficiency remains at a high level, improving upon 802.11 from 16% up to 4 times better at the high PHY data rates.
+However, with FICA, such nodes can request access to fewer subchannels, leaving the other subchannels for use by other nodes.
+Consequently, the overall network efficiency remains at a high level, improving upon 802.11 from 35% up to six times better at the high PHY data rates.